 There will always be times when uncomfortable tensions arise.
 Leaders need the courage to challenge unacceptable behaviour and acknowledge their own weaknesses too.

-Inevitably there will be times when uncomfortable tensions arise.
-Leaders need the moral courage to challenge unacceptable behaviour and acknowledge their own fallibility too.
-Leaders can help create and model a non-defensive climate of learning, reflection and inquiry in which people can give and receive feedback and find a way forward.
-Effective leaders take time to reflect on their own patterns of thoughts, assumptions, feelings and behaviours in order to understand the part they can best play, and what is beyond their control or is not a priority to try to change right now.
+Leaders can help create and model a non-defensive climate of learning, reflection and inquiry where people can give and receive feedback and find a way forward.
+Effective leaders take time to reflect on their own thoughts, assumptions, feelings and behaviours.
+This allows them to understand the part they can play, and what is beyond their control or is not a priority to try to change right now.

-Leadership is a bit like riding a surfboard on a sea that is always moving.
-Sometimes the tides ebb and flow gently – and simple habits like being open to feedback help us re-balance from our vulnerable (“I don’t know”) moments, back to our strong selves with relative ease.
-Then at times, bigger waves dump us into stormier waters.
+Leadership is a bit like riding a surfboard on an always moving sea.
+Sometimes the tides ebb and flow gently and simple habits like being open to feedback help us re-balance.
+We can go from vulnerable “I don’t know” moments back to our strong selves with relative ease.
+Other times, bigger waves dump us into stormier waters.
 Rip-currents might even push us towards the edge of chaos.
 We come up against the darker sides, the challenges, the not so helpful behaviours, attitudes, and ways of thinking and acting.
-To escape from drowning in rip-currents we have to swim in not so obvious directions – away from or parallel to the shore – finding our inner strengths, other resources around us, to create counter-intuitive responses that we may never have thought of before.
-While it’s not a comfortable place to be in, collision of these lighter and darker sides is actually a creative space for innovation, learning and dynamic change.
+To escape from drowning in rip-currents we have to swim in not so obvious directions, finding our inner strengths and other resources around us, to come up with responses that we may never have thought of before.
+While it’s not a comfortable place to be in, the collision of these lighter and darker sides actually provides a creative space for innovation, learning and dynamic change.